-Doug: Well I got an email from the director and we we’re gonna make the in wineapag and using Isabell Fuhrman and come up with an interesting idea for me to be involved.
+Doug: I got an email from the director who wanted to use Isabelle Fuhrman for the movie, and wanted me to come up with an interesting idea and to be involved in the prosthetics.

-Doug: I got a proof of concept test with a local actress with prosethistics trying to make her look 25 years younger.
+Doug: I got a proof of concept test with a local actress with prosthetics trying to make her look 25 years younger.
 It was, you know, at the time, just over 10 years younger.
-So it’s not like she was 50 and, you know, had a lot of big facial structural changes and wrinkles and, and whatnot.
+So it’s not like she was 50 and had a lot of big facial structural changes and wrinkles and, what not.
 It was really just trying to make her face look a little more rounded.
-And luckily, you know, Isabelle is very beautiful and has, you know, at the time she was 23, she had aged very well.
-So we had that going course.
-And in the end we just boiled it down to, I used just standard beauty techniques, a lot of highlight and shadow painting to make her look as rounded and as youthful as I could, which was very easy, again, because Isabelle looks great and then we did other things.
+And luckily, you know, Isabelle is very beautiful.
+I used just standard beauty techniques, a lot of highlight and shadow painting to make her look as rounded and as youthful as I could, which was very easy, again, because Isabelle looks great

 We gave her dentures to make her teeth look a little younger.
 Brent had a great idea of giving her contact lenses because when you’re little, your eyeballs are the size they’re gonna be for your whole life.
 That’s why little kids look like they have such big eyes.
 So we grow into our eyes.
 So what we did was we gave her contact lenses that made the irises look bigger to give the effect that her eyes were larger than the they were, which was a great touch.
 And then with using lighting, highlight and shadow, um, camera angles, it really just everything we did just really sold it, that she was still 10 years old.